 Would you like to share some crazy pregnancy stories?

 My son’s Mickey Mouse Dosa.
 I sprinkle some cheese and veggies and turn this into a dosa quesadillas.

-Use a flat laddle to spread.
+Use a flat ladle to spread.
 I use a double electric griddle.
-I cannot brag enough about how big of a life saver a double griddle is because its quick, and faster when you have company, and also you can make pancakes, parathas, grilled sandwiches, quesadillas to name a few.
+I cannot brag enough about how big of a life saver a double griddle is since it’s quick, and faster when you have company, and also you can make pancakes, parathas, grilled sandwiches, quesadillas to name a few.
 You get a good one for about $30.

 Image1: Before Fermentation

 Image2: After fermentation (You can see tiny bubbles)

 So shhh shhh……I am sharing my MILs easy version.
 You don’t have to grind rice, just use rice flour and let me say this, let alone you, but no one will ever know that making the batter was so easy.